 What Makes an Astronomy Story Newsworthy?

-If scientific importance does not guarantee newsworthiness, what other criteria might apply?
-In The Hands-On Guide for Science Communicators (Springer, 2007), Lars Lindberg Christensen of the European Southern Observatory offers the following criteria, noting that the more of them are satisfied, the better are the chances that you have a “good story” on your hands:
+If scientific importance doesn’t guarantee newsworthiness, what other criteria might apply?
+In The Hands-On Guide for Science Communicators (Springer, 2007), Lars Lindberg Christensen offers the following criteria, noting that the more of them are satisfied, the better are the chances that you have a "good story" on your hands: